-A segment is defined as a distinguishable activity or group of activities of a government for which it is appropriate to separately report financial information (note 13).
+A segment is defined as a distinguishable activity or group of activities of a government for which it is appropriate to separately report financial information related to expenses.
+See note 12.

 2. SIGNIFICANT ACCOUNTING POLICIES (con't)

 (o) Contaminated Sites